vajmera/WeatherApp/README.md

 # layout
-1. Its haivng a sinmple layoout consisting of three buttons, which are used to call different API endpoints.
+1. Its haivng a simple layout consisting of three buttons, which are used to call different API endpoints.
 2. There is also a ListView to show the data.